ajitgoel/Notes/InterviewQuestions/ReactJS/ReactJs-InterviewQuestions-2.md

 3. We used a single `componentDidMount()` lifecycle method.
 This is used because on mount, we’d like the component to check if the HOC is visible.
 4. The largest function of our component, `_scroll()`, grabs the HOC Component’s DOM element with `DOM.findDOMNode()` and then gets the elements position.
 This position is compared to the height of the browser window, and if it is less than 100px from the bottom, then the scroll listener is removed and `loaded` is set to `1`.

-This technique is called HOC (Higher Order Component) because we pass in elements as `this.props.children` when we nest those elements inside the container component:
+==This technique is called HOC (Higher Order Component) because we pass in elements as `this.props.children` when we nest those elements inside the container component:==

 ```js
 <HOC>